-- 4. Also under Advanced, select how matches should be calculated: - Select greatest number of matched conditions to have the number of matches compared, and only the greatest number reported.
-For example, if there are 5 matches for the classifier "Confidential Pattern," 3 for "SSN Pattern," and 10 for "My Key Phrases," the number of matches would be defined as 10. - Select sum of all matched conditions to have the number of matches added together and the total reported.
+- 3. Under the Severity and Action section, select how matches should be calculated: - Select greatest number of matched conditions to have the number of matches compared, and only the greatest number reported.
+For example, if there are 5 matches for the classifier "Confidential Pattern", 3 for "SSN Pattern", and 10 for "My Key Phrases", the number of matches would be defined as 10.

+■ Select sum of all matched conditions to have the number of matches added together and the total reported.
 Given the same example as above, the number of matches would be defined as 18.